 - RUL-FR1-TM3.1a at manufacturer's declared rated output power if 256QAM is supported by repeater with power back off, and NR-FR1-TM3.1 at maximum power, or

 - RUL-FR1-TM3.1 with highest modulation order supported by repeater.

 For RUL-FR1-TM3.1a, power back-off shall be applied if it is declared.

-2) Measure the EVM and frequency error as defined in annex H.
+2) Measure the repeater EVM and frequency error as defined in annex H.